Toward a Visually Oriented School Mathematics Curriculum: Research, Theory, Practice, and Issues

 Toward a Visually-Oriented School Mathematics Curriculum explores a unified theory of visualization in school mathematical learning via the notion of progressive modeling.
 Based on the author’s longitudinal research investigations in elementary and middle school classrooms, the book provides a compelling empirical account of ways in which instruction can effectively orchestrate the transition from personally-constructed visuals, both externally-drawn and internally-derived, into more structured visual representations within the context of a socioculturally grounded mathematical activity

 Rivera, Ferdinand, "Toward a Visually Oriented School Mathematics Curriculum: Research, Theory, Practice, and Issues" (2011).
-Books Authored by SJSU Faculty.
+Books by SJSU Authors.
 Book 2.